Casper Meisner (1812-1879)

 The Tenth Iowa Regiment on the march, April 28, 1862

-Casper mustered with Company C on September 6, 1861, and saw action in the Battle of Iuka, the Battle of Corinth, the Battle of Port Gibson, the Battle of Raymond, the Battle of Champion Hill, the Battle of Big Black River Bridge, the Siege of Vicksburg, and the Third Battle of Chattanooga.
-Casper was fortunate that each of the battles he participated in were victories for the Union forces, even though his regiment saw over 235 fatalities and 277 wounded throughout the war.
-On May 16, 1863, during the Battle of Champion Hill in Hinds County, Mississippi, Casper was slightly wounded on his forehead.
-Casper's real age at the time of his injury was 51 years old.
-On July 25, 1864, probably due to his age, Casper was transferred to the Invalid Corps (later renamed the Veteran Reserve Corps).
-He was honorably discharged later that year.
-Casper's son John joined the 24th Iowa Infantry Regiment, Company E, and Frederick volunteered for the Iowa 28th Infantry Regiment, Company E.
+Casper enlisted with Company C on September 6, 1861, and fought in several key battles, including the Battle of Iuka, Battle of Corinth, Battle of Port Gibson, Battle of Raymond, Battle of Champion Hill, Battle of Big Black River Bridge, the Siege of Vicksburg, and the Third Battle of Chattanooga.
+Remarkably, every engagement he took part in ended in Union victories, though his regiment suffered significant losses—over 235 killed and 277 wounded during the war.
+Casper sustained a minor forehead injury on May 16, 1863, at the Battle of Champion Hill in Hinds County, Mississippi; at that time, he was 51 years old.
+Due to his age, he was moved to the Invalid Corps (which later became the Veteran Reserve Corps) on July 25, 1864, and received an honorable discharge later that year.
+Both of Casper’s sons served as well: John joined Company E of the 24th Iowa Infantry Regiment, and Frederick volunteered for Company E of the Iowa 28th Infantry Regiment.

-Upon returning to Iowa after his military service, Casper found that his son George had been successful in his business practices, and become the owner of over 400 acres of "good land" in Tama County.
-On the other hand, the war years had been difficult for Casper's wife, and on November 22, 1864, just a few months after Casper returned from the battlefield, Kunigunda passed away leaving Casper a widower.
+Upon his return to Iowa following military service, Casper discovered that his son George had achieved considerable success in business and had acquired ownership of more than 400 acres of productive land in Tama County.
+In contrast, the war years proved challenging for Casper's spouse, and on November 22, 1864, only a few months after Casper's homecoming, Kunigunda passed away, leaving Casper a widower.

 Hayes Cemetery